JasperRh/UnityUtilities/README.md

 # UnityUtilities
-This repository contains all Unity and is a easy way of integrating general utility classes into multiple projects.
+This repository contains all my Unity utilities and is a easy way of integrating general utility classes into multiple projects.